 Custom wine cellar doors are also an option, one which offers many possibilities.
 A wooden door with carvings, a painted glass door -your creativity is the limit!

-Once you have the wine cellar constructed and the door in place, it’s time to get some wine racks.
+Once you have the refrigerated wine cellar constructed and the door in place, it’s time to get some wine racks.
 Though wine rack kits are available, custom wine racks often prove to be a better choice, as their very function is to suit your unique wine and wine cellar specifications.
 Make sure that your custom wine racks are built in such a way that they can accommodate any new wines you plan to acquire.

-When your home wine cellar is built and perfected, you can then invite guests over and show it off, as well as the wines inside it.
+When your refrigerated wine cellar is built and perfected, you can then invite guests over and show it off, as well as the wines inside it.
 Let them admire your own personal wine-storage style, and try a few of your more unusual wines for fun.
 You may be the one to introduce them to a new favorite!